 To maintain a focus on traveler wellbeing, it’s important to recognize the significance ample rest has on an employee’s overall physical and mental health.
 One way to help employees is to consider a flexible purchasing policy that can adapt depending on the circumstances of the business trip.
 Why not have a perk that allows employees to change their trip itinerary?
 It will make them a thousand times happier!
 Maybe they can come home to their dog sooner—let them!
 Or maybe they're somewhere with a great beach and want to stay a few more days...
 They should!

 Make sure they've got great customer support

-Employees also shouldn’t have to fend for themselves should travel disruptions occur.
-Let’s face it, with all of these travel restrictions and health requirements changing at their current pace, that would be a huge source of stress.
-With an alert and proactive Customer Care team and an all in one digital travel service, traveling employees can mitigate the unexpected in a far healthier way.
+Employees also shouldn't have to fend for themselves should travel disruptions occur.
+Let's face it, with all of these travel restrictions and health requirements changing at their current pace, that would be a huge source of stress.
+With an alert and proactive Customer Care team and an all in one corporate travel booking company, traveling employees can mitigate the unexpected in a far healthier way.

 Give them a bit of a treat!